Jefferson Parish CVB Partners

 The JCVB continues to advocate on your behalf.
 The hospitality industry is significantly impacted by this unprecedented situation.
 We are working with local, state and national contacts and agencies to ensure our industry partners receive information on assistance as it becomes available.

 In addition, we will continue to reach out to you regularly to stay updated on what businesses are open, changes in hours of operation, and services being provided so that we can continue to promote your businesses to our residents and visitors.

 Jefferson Parish Updates:

 Jefferson Parish President Cynthia Lee Sheng issued an emergency proclamation on Monday, June 29th.
 The public is required to wear masks inside all businesses and public places within Jefferson Parish.
 The order will begin on Wednesday, July 1st, and has no end date.
-For updates on Jefferson Parish's response to the coronavirus situation and more, visit their COVID-19 Dashboard HERE

 People in Jefferson Parish must wear face coverings when they are in the high-risk situations listed below: